MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-custom-api.md

 # Developing a Custom API

+This walkthrough describes how to develop a custom API page by using an AL extension and accessing it to retrieve responses and make updates through the API.

 ## About this walkthrough

-This walkthrough describes how to develop a custom API page and access it.
 At a high-level, this process involves the following tasks:

 1. Develop an AL extension with a new API page.
 2. Add necessary fields, properties, and subpages to the API page.